sidgs/product-webservices/product-ws/README.md

 This will run the application @ http://localhost:8080/

 Testing the member web service
-- In a browser open the link
+- In a browser open the link http://localhost:8080/product-ws/member/ This should provide a list of members